Published On: November 23, 2021

 SSRIs are an antidepressant that can alleviate symptoms of OCD.
 They work in the brain to up serotonin levels.
 Serotonin is the neurotransmitter that impacts and stabilizes mood, happiness, and a general sense of well-being.

 While it is understood what SSRIs do, it is not completely understood why or how they’re helpful for people who have OCD.
 What is known is that they can reduce the severity of each OCD symptom while also helping to relieve some anxiety that people with OCD often experience.

 *Approved by the Food and Drug Administration (FDA) for use to treat OCD

 Similar to a selective serotonin reuptake inhibitor, tricyclic antidepressants (TCAs) were also originally developed as a treatment for depression.
-If SSRIs haven’t been effective in relieving symptoms of OCD, a TCA may be prescribed.
+If SSRIs haven’t been effective in relieving symptoms of severe OCD, a TCA may be prescribed.

 TCAs work like SSRIs in that they also increase serotonin levels, but additionally, they also affect norepinephrine levels in the brain to help with communication between brain cells.
 Norepinephrine is a chemical signal that works to control stress response, improve attention, and stabilize emotions and behaviors.

 Though TCAs might be effective in treating OCD, they’re typically not the first OCD medication that’s tried because of their side effects.

 Occasionally a medication type known as benzodiazepines is prescribed to treat OCD.
 This class of medication works fast to relieve anxiety, but in general, it’s not widely considered to be effective on its own in treating OCD.